adepierre/Botcraft/README.md

 - Signed chat system for 1.19+ versions
 - Physics and collisions
 - World data
-- Full entity support (type, data and metadata)
+- Full entity support (type, data, metadata and attributes)
 - (Optional) Rendering of all the blocks (including entity-blocks like chests, banners...) and entities (bounding box only)
 - Bot programming with a behaviour tree system ([wiki page](https://github.com/adepierre/Botcraft/wiki/Behaviour-system) for details)
 - Extremely resource efficient (CPU/RAM) bots (<5 Mb for AFK bots, <100 Mb for headless working bots)